 Disasters can hit at any moment, leaving you feeling vulnerable and unprepared.
 Many households keep emergency kits of essential supplies to ensure that they stay warm and healthy in the event of a major disaster or emergency.
 Of these emergency essentials, water, food, cooking supplies, hygiene products, and a first aid kit are among the most important for survival.
 If a hurricane, earthquake, winter storm, or other disaster strikes your community, you may not have access to water, food, and electricity for days or even weeks.
+In times of natural crises, such as hurricanes, tornadoes, or other environmental emergencies, seeking refuge within large steel structures or metal buildings can provide critical protection from the elements.
 Follow these guidelines for emergency preparedness.

 Water is an essential part of any disaster preparedness kit.
 A necessity for survival, fresh water is used for drinking, brushing your teeth, sanitation, and cooking.
 A standard emergency supply should consist of at least one gallon (roughly 4 liters) of water per person per day.
 Commercial water bottles can be purchased online or in stores, and most can be stored indefinitely.
 For a more budget-friendly approach, store fresh water in cleaned and sanitized 2- and 3-liter soda bottles.
 Treat all water you stored yourself to prevent a buildup of bacteria.
 For every liter of water stored, treat it with 2 drops of regular, unscented chlorine bleach with 5-6% sodium hypochlorite.

-To stay well-nourished and energized and to resist disease and infection, you'll need a healthy and balanced diet.
+To stay well-nourished and energized and to resist disease and infection, you’ll need a healthy and balanced diet.
 Almost all foods have a limited shelf life, no matter how they are preserved and stored.
+Consider keeping food in a storage shed or installing metal racks in your garage for your food storage needs.
 Stored food should be rotated to keep it fresh and to preserve its flavor and nutritional value.
 Foods that have lengthy shelf lives are best to stockpile for an emergency.
 Examples of these foods include peanut butter, whole-wheat crackers, trail mixes and nuts, granola and nutrition bars, cereal, dried fruits, canned meats (salmon, tuna, turkey, or chicken), powdered milk, and canned vegetables.
 Storing multivitamin supplements can also help to replace any missing nutrients in your diet.

 Cooking and Fuel